 5 Tips for Writing Good Copy

 What does a good copy entail?
-Does creativity alone make good copy?
-Are there rules to be followed to write copy that is effective?
+Does creativity alone make a good copy?
+Are there rules to be followed to write copy that is valuable?

 - Make every word matter